 Our products and services do not currently receive reimbursement from Medicare, Medicaid, other governmental payors or commercial third party payors.
-The recent policy and rule changes in reimbursement announced by CMS, including potential financial incentives for reductions in hospital acquired infections ("HAIs"), and penalties and decreased Medicare reimbursement for patients with HAIs provide us with an opportunity to establish a business case for the purchase and use of our screening and diagnostic products and services.
+The recent policy and rule changes in reimbursement announced by CMS, including potential financial incentives for reductions in hospital acquired infection ("HAI"), and penalties and decreased Medicare reimbursement for patients with HAIs provide us with an opportunity to establish a business case for the purchase and use of our screening and diagnostic products and services.
 If we cannot convince our customers that the savings from use of our products and services will increase or stabilize their overall profitability and improve clinical outcomes, our business will suffer.

-If our sole laboratory facility becomes inoperable, we will be unable to perform Acuitas MDRO test services and our business will be harmed.
+If our sole laboratory facility or manufacturing facility becomes inoperable, we will be unable to perform Acuitas MDRO test services, or manufacture our QuickFISH PNA Fish products, and our business will be harmed.